Kaito999/stroke-risk-prediction/README.md

 ## Usage
 1. Open the project: `stroke-risk-prediction/stroke-risk-prediction.Rproj`
 2. Access the code: `src/stroke_risk_prediction.R`
-3. Execute step by step the code inside script
+3. Execute step by step the code inside the script

+## :memo:
-## License
+:pencil: License
 This project is licensed under the [MIT] - see the [LICENSE](LICENSE) file for details.